pythagoras-dev/Pythagoras/GLOSSARY.md

 - **BasicPortal:** The foundational portal class that manages lifecycle and registration of portal-aware objects.

-- **OrdinaryCodePortal:** Extends BasicPortal to work with decorated ordinary functions (no persistence/logging yet).
+- **OrdinaryCodePortal:** Extends `BasicPortal` to work with decorated ordinary functions (no persistence/logging yet).

-- **DataPortal:** Extends OrdinaryCodePortal with persistent storage for inputs, outputs, and metadata using persidict.
+- **DataPortal:** Extends `OrdinaryCodePortal` with persistent storage for inputs, outputs, and metadata using `persidict`.

-- **LoggingCodePortal:** Extends DataPortal with application-level and function-level logging (events, crashes, frames), capturing stdout/stderr.
+- **LoggingCodePortal:** Extends `DataPortal` with application-level and function-level logging (events, crashes, frames), capturing stdout/stderr.

-- **SafeCodePortal:** Extends LoggingCodePortal with safer defaults for argument handling and execution bookkeeping.
+- **SafeCodePortal:** Extends `LoggingCodePortal` with safer defaults for argument handling and execution bookkeeping.

-- **AutonomousCodePortal:** Extends SafeCodePortal to enable self-scheduling and autonomous execution primitives.
+- **AutonomousCodePortal:** Extends `SafeCodePortal` to enable self-scheduling and autonomous execution primitives.

-- **ProtectedCodePortal:** Extends AutonomousCodePortal with validation and guards around function execution (pre/post validation hooks).
+- **ProtectedCodePortal:** Extends `AutonomousCodePortal` with validation and guards around function execution (pre/post validation hooks).

-- **PureCodePortal:** Extends ProtectedCodePortal to support pure functions with deterministic caching keyed by code and arguments.
+- **PureCodePortal:** Extends `ProtectedCodePortal` to support pure functions with deterministic caching keyed by code and arguments.

-- **SwarmingPortal:** Extends PureCodePortal to provide asynchronous, distributed execution ("swarming") across processes or machines.
+- **SwarmingPortal:** Extends `PureCodePortal` to provide asynchronous, distributed execution ("swarming") across processes or machines.

 ### 2.2.
 Portal-related Concepts